Child Development Specialist

 • Staff must believe in and act in accordance with both the Agency’s and the program’s mission/vision statements, adopted theoretical frameworks, and philosophy.

-• Bachelor’s degree in Child Development or Early Education, or Bachelor’s degree in a related field with two years of post-graduate experience in early childhood education (related fields include elementary education, early childhood special education, psychology, family consumer sciences, home economics, social work, social services)
+• Bachelor’s degree in child development or early education, or in a related field with two years’ of post-graduate experience in early childhood education (related fields include elementary education, early childhood special education, psychology, family consumer sciences, home economics, social work, social services)

 • Infant/toddler units, a plus

-• Two years’ experience working in Early Education programs as a lead or supervisor
+• Two (2) years’ experience working in Early Education programs as a lead or supervisor a plus

-• One-year experience providing services to low-income families as a case manager
+• One (1)-year experience providing services to low-income families as a case manager

 • Knowledge of Head Start Early Learning Child Outcomes Framework preferred